-I don't know about you, but I really enjoy a good cup of tea!
-Whether I'm looking to kick start my day, enjoy my afternoon, unwind before bed or support my health, tea is one of my main go to solutions.
-Honesty, their is a tea for just about every occasion and ailment!
-Here are some of my all time favorites - along with a couple I recently learned about and want to share with you:
+I don’t know about you, but I really enjoy a good cup of tea!
+Whether I’m looking to kick start my day, enjoy my afternoon, unwind before bed or support my health, tea is one of my main go to solutions.
+Honesty, there is a tea for just about every occasion and ailment!
+Here are some of my all time favorites – along with a couple I recently learned about and want to share with you:

 Green Tea: Green tea has become incredibly popular in recent years and when you read the long list of clinically proven benefits it’s easy to understand why!
 The most well known use of this tea is to support mental alertness and improve cognitive functioning.
 The effects are similar coffee, but it contains less caffeine, which means no “jitters”.
 It also has the added bonus of naturally occurring amino acids that actually help support brain activity.
 Past the stimulating effect, Green tea is widely used for: weight loss, digestive issues, nausea, diarrhea and head aches.
 People also drink this tea to prevent a number of cancers and treat symptoms associated with a variety of serious diseases.

 *Beauty Tip: One of my favorite tricks when it comes to Green tea is to put my tea bag under my eyes once it’s done seeping.
 I either alternate between eyes or make a big cup of tea using two bags.
 This helps reduce under eye puffiness and dark circles.

 Black Tea: A cup of Black tea with lemon is one of my favorite ways to start my day!
 It’s made from the same plant as Green tea, but unlike Green tea it is fully fermented.
 This results in less minerals and nutrients making it into the tea, but the health benefits are still very similar to Green tea.
 PLUS, Black tea contains significantly more caffeine than Green tea.
 It provides a more intense pick me up making it a viable and more healthy alternative even for the consistent coffee drinker.